TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/elm/how-to-implement-the-solution.md

 main function.
 To no surprise, the main function is a special function which provides the starting point for the program.
 In the case of Elm, the main function must retain an element to draw into the page.
-In our case, we’re returning a HTML element from the text function.
+In our case, weâ€™re returning a HTML element from the text function.